 What is a SWE Adult Advocate?

-A SWE adult advocate is an adult who engages with and empowers girls and young women to prepare for a career in engineering.
-As a youth advocate, you aid SWENexters as they develop their interest in STEM and engineering and support them throughout their educational development.
+A SWE adult advocate is an adult who engages with and empowers girls and young women to prepare for engineering careers.
+As an adult advocate, you aid SWENexters in developing their interest in STEM and engineering and supporting them throughout their educational development.
 You can support SWENexters by volunteering, mentoring, or leading outreach events in your community.
 Please join our mailing list.

 Ways to Advocate

 Are you currently doing outreach?
 If so, complete the Outreach Metric Tool (OMT) to share your data, images, and stories so we SWE can share how members are helping to grow the SWE community.

 As a youth advocate, you can encourage, support, or mentor SWENexters who are actively engaged in STEM by encouraging them to apply to various SWENext Awards.
 Click here to learn more.